 Today we discuss the basics of compensation that every business owner needs to know.
 We are talking with David Garza, Sr. Principal at HR Catalyst on the key components to build a compensation strategy, why you need to make sure you are paying competitively against the external market, and finally how you integrate this into your overall HR strategy.

 Here we cover some of the basics of HR that can have a huge impact on the operation of your company and are many times overlooked when businesses are trying to keep up with the day to day business.
 You will get a better understanding of how to cover your HR basics and set your company up for success.

 HR mistakes can cost small and middle market businesses both time and money.
 These unintentional missteps arise when small business owners and management teams unknowingly stray from HR best practices and processes.
 In this episode, we discuss ten oversights that are some of the most commonplace small business HR mistakes.

 All companies are experiencing compensation challenges as they struggle to retain talent in a jobseeker’s market.
-Join us for an informational webinar to get answers to many of the questions business leaders are struggling with as you go into next year’s salary planning cycle.
+Get answers to many of the questions business leaders are struggling with going into next year’s salary planning cycle through this recording of our recent “Fix Your Compensation Challenges” webinar.
 For the video version of this webinar go to our YouTube channel at: https://www.youtube.com/watch?v=a_DZbLlso1k

 Some people naturally have grit and others have to develop it themselves, but everyone needs it!
 Grit is the ability to keep going when the going gets tough.
 The ability to succeed in the face of adversity.
 Grit is a recipe and foundation for success.
 Here we discuss a few tips on how you can add grit to your list of character attributes!